Schedules from previous years |

 A: I will eMail you an itemized invoice as a pdf after the work is complete.

 All invoices are NETT 7 DAYS.
-I prefer payment by telegraphic transfer direct to my account, or by bank
+I prefer payment by telegraphic transfer direct to my account in Australia, or by bank

 draft in Australian dollars—which your bank can prepare and you then airmail